Gauss Principle in Incompressible Flow: Unified Variational Perspective on Pressure and Projection: Physical implications and insight

 \subsection{Steady flow}

 It is emphasized that in a steady flow, the Gauss principle of least constraint finds the gradient one must subtract from the “residual” $\rho (u \cdot \nabla) u + \nabla P_F$ so that the momentum equation holds.
-There is no update to $u$ (the minimizer gives $u_t^\ast =0$) and no selection among multiple steady Euler fields that satisfy the kinematics.
-In other words, no selection of extra physics occurs.
+There is no update to $u$ (the minimizer gives $u_t^\ast =0$) and no direct selection among multiple steady Euler fields that satisfy the kinematics.

+However, since the minimized Appellian $\mathcal{A}^\star = \frac{1}{2\rho}\|\nabla P_R\|^2_{L^2}$ depends on the frozen velocity state, different kinematically admissible steady fields (e.g., parameterized by circulation $\Gamma$) yield different values of this cost.
+This provides an indirect but fundamental connection between the Gauss cost and the selection of circulation, as explored in the variational theory of lift~\citep{gonzalez2022variational,taha2023minimization}.

 \cite{gonzalez2022variational} restrict the velocity field to a steady potential-flow family $u(\cdot;\Gamma) \triangleq u_0+\Gamma u_1$ whose members satisfy continuity and wall tangency, and then \emph{define}